nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 ### 4.2.1 Namespaces

 It is recommended to use namespaces in a Kubernetes deployment since namespaces will allow us to organize better the resources of a shared cluster.
-The use of namespaces is optional, if the namespace is not used in the different resources they will be included in the "default" namespace.
+The use of a namespace for the Security Server Sidecar resources is optional.
+If no namespace is created they will be included in the "default" namespace.

 Create a new namespace by running (**reference data: 3.1**):
 ```